PostHog/posthog.com/contents/blog/cypress-end-to-end-tests.md

 Depending on the count of tests and the frequency you are running your suite this might cost you some money having to upgrade your account on [Cypress.io](https://cypress.io) but their free tier is pretty generous and they do have OSS plans that are free.

-This all has cut the time it takes for Github to stamp our pull requests from >10 minutes to ~5 minutes and that's with our relatively small set of tests.
+This all has cut the time it takes for Github to stamp our pull requests from >10 minutes to \~5 minutes and that's with our relatively small set of tests.

 As we grow functionality within PostHog all of this will only become more important so that we don't end up with a 30 minute end to end test blocking you from landing that really killer new feature.
 Sweet.

 ### 👀 at errors

 The final bit here is what happens if the tests are failing?

 If this is all happening in a browser up in the cloud how do we capture what went wrong?
-Kind of need that to figure out how to fix it.
+We need that to figure out how to fix it.
 Luckily, again, Cypress and Github actions has a solution: [artifacts](https://github.com/actions/upload-artifact).

-Artifacts allow us to take the screenshots that cypress takes when things go wrong, zip them up, and make them available on the dashboard for the actions that are being run.
+Artifacts allow us to take the screenshots that Cypress takes when things go wrong, zip them up, and make them available on the dashboard for the actions that are being run.

 #### Capturing Cypress screenshots